ProgressBoard

 Memory

 Tool-use agents can remember things between sessions.
 When memory is enabled (toggle in the toolbar), agents save useful notes about your project.
-You can browse and delete these notes from the Memory tab in the Dashboard, or by running TeXRA: Show Memory from the Command Palette.
+You can browse, pin, and delete these notes from the Memory tab in the Dashboard, or by running TeXRA: Show Memory from the Command Palette.
+See the Memory guide for a full walkthrough.

 Log Content